particle-iot/docs/src/content/reference/device-os/firmware.md

 The clock reference varies depending on the device.

-- On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SOM), the clock reference is 64 MHz.
+- On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM), the clock reference is 64 MHz.
 - On Gen 2 devices (Photon, P1, Electron, E Series), the clock reference is 120 MHz.

 Note that you must use the same `SPI` object as used with `SPI.begin()` so if you used `SPI1.begin()` also use `SPI1.setClockDivider()`.